qige96/7CCSMDLC/exam-review/DLC-cheatsheet.md

 **What is the role of consensus protocols in distributed systems?**

+A fundamental problem in distributed systems is to achieve overall system reliability in the presence of a number of faulty/malicious nodes.
+This often requires nodes in the system to agree on some data value that is needed during computation.
+Consensus protocols could be used as rules for nodes to reach agreements.

 **What are the inherent trade-offs between consistency, availability and partition-tolerance (CAP), and be able to state the CAP Theorem?**

+Consistency means that all clients see the same data at the same time, no matter which node they connect to.
+Availability means that that any client making a request for data gets a response, even if one or more nodes are down.
+Partition-tolerance means that the cluster must continue to work  despite any number of communication breakdowns between nodes in the  system.

+CAP Theorem states that  it is impossible for a distributed data store to simultaneously provide more than two out of the three guarantees among Consistency, Availability, and Partition-tolerance.

+Since no distributed system is safe from network failures, thus network partitioning generally has to be tolerated.
+Therefore, usually one has to make trade-offs between consistency and availability.

 **What are economic consensus protocols?**

 **What are the concepts of a distributed ledger (or blockchain), permissioned and non-permissioned ledgers, mining, proof-of-work and proof-of-stake, and smart contracts?**

 **What are the applications of cryptography and encryption to distributed ledger technologies?**

-**how distributed ledgers can be used to implement cryptocurrencies?**
+**How distributed ledgers can be used to implement cryptocurrencies?**

 **What are potential and existing applications of distributed ledger technologies, especially in finance?**

 **What are the main advantages and weaknesses of current distributed ledger platforms and technologies?**